lmu-osc/Introduction-Simulations-in-R/simulate.md

 Taking the example of a t-test, we need to understand a few parameters:

 * `n`, the sample size
 * `delta`, the difference in means that you want to be able to detect.
 Deciding what this value should be is tricky.
-You might rely on estimates from the literature (though bear in mind they are likely to be inflated), Or you can use a 'minimally important difference': you specify the threshold below which you do not think a difference is interesting enough to be worth detecting.
+You might rely on estimates from the literature (though bear in mind they are likely to be inflated), or you can use a 'minimally important difference': you specify the threshold below which you do not think a difference is interesting enough to be worth detecting.
 In a clinical trial, this might be the smallest difference that a patient would care about, for example.
 * `sd`, the standard deviation.
 Usually this needs to be estimated from the literature or from pilot studies.
 * `sig.level`, the alpha, as discussed above.
 * `power`, the power as defined above